Basilica of St. John: Legends and miracles

 As the story unfolds, the following Sunday, St. John continued with his preaching of Christianity before finally informing his disciples of his time.
 Then he entered the cave of his church whereupon an intense light shone, preventing his disciples from entering farther.
 When the light dissipated, so did St. John.
 His legend was furthered when the opening of his tomb during Constantine’s reign yielded no body or relics.
-Another fact that continues to advance the legend of St. John's assumption into Heaven is the fact that while all the other Saints' body or relic has been claimed by at least one or more city/church, St. John (along with Mary, the Mother of Jesus) is the only Saint whose body is not claimed by anyone or anywhere.
+Another fact that continues to advance the legend of St. John's assumption into Heaven is the fact that while all the other Saints' body or relic has been claimed by at least one or more city/church, St. John (along with Virgin Mary and Saint Joseph) is the only Saint whose body is not claimed by anyone or anywhere.

 It was also said that St. John was not dead in, but sleeping beneath his tomb.
 And each time he breathed, he would cause the dust around his altar to stir, which in turn, made them holy.
 Because of this, the dust, called manna, was said to be able to cure the sick.